oakink/OakInk/README.md

 no error, no worry.
 Now you can use **oikit** in this env.

-# Download Dataset
+# Download Datasets

-1. Download the OakInk dataset (containing the Image and Shape subsets) from the [project site](http://www.oakink.net).
-Arrange all zip files into a folder: `/path/to/oakink_data/` as follow:
+1. Download the datasets (OakInk-Image and OakInk-Shape) from the [project site](http://www.oakink.net).
+   Arrange all zip files into a directory: `path/to/data` as follow:

    ```
     .